 • July 22-25: Prof. Andreas Fagereng

-For more information on the upcoming courses, please visit this website.
+For more information on the upcoming courses, the instructors and the schedule, please see our brochure.

-The Budapest School for Central Bank Studies, established by the Magyar Nemzeti Bank (the central bank of Hungary) in 2008, offers intensive weekly courses in macroeconomics, monetary economics, international economics, banking and financial economics and quantitative and econometric methods specifically tailored to the needs of Central Banks.
+For almost two decades, the Budapest School for Central Bank Studies, established by the Magyar Nemzeti Bank (the central bank of Hungary), has been at the forefront of providing comprehensive training programmes tailored specifically for central bankers.
+Since its inception, the School has been offering intensive weekly courses in macroeconomics, monetary economics, international economics, banking and financial economics, and quantitative and econometric methods.